Supplement: ODE Plugin Explanation¶

 if(jointID){

-// This is the process when there is a joint.
+// Processing when there is a joint.

 if(link->isRotationalJoint()){